Taika is building a better coffee through natural chemistry and adaptogens – TechCrunch

 So, an eight-year product veteran from Facebook and an internationally renowned barista walk into a coffee bar…

 It’s not a joke.
-It’s the origin story for Taika, a new startup that’s aiming to bring natural stimulants to the masses through its juiced up coffee-beverages.
+It’s the origin story for Taika, a new startup that’s aiming to bring natural stimulants to the masses through its juiced-up coffee beverages.

-The two co-founders, Michael Sharon, an eight-year veteran of Facebook’s mobile product division, and Kalle Freese, a champion barista (it’s a thing) and the co-founder of Sudden Coffee are on a mission to bring consumers what Sharon calls “stealth health”.
+The two co-founders, Michael Sharon, an eight-year veteran of Facebook’s mobile product division, and Kalle Freese, a champion barista (it’s a thing) and the co-founder of Sudden Coffee, are on a mission to bring consumers what Sharon calls “stealth health.”

 Talk to any of Sharon’s friends and it’s plain to see that the man loves his coffee.
-While at Facebook he’d down pour overs in the morning and espresso shots throughout the day, but the side effects left him… “tweaky”.
+While at Facebook he’d down pour-overs in the morning and espresso shots throughout the day, but the side effects left him… “tweaky.”

-So, like any good product designer and engineer, Sharon set out to try and make a better cuppa.
+So, like any good product designer and engineer, Sharon set out to try to make a better cuppa.
 The South African native developed a stack of different natural additives that he would add to his morning ‘joe in an effort to provide a steady source of stimulation — without any side-effects throughout the day.

 The cornerstone of Sharon’s putatively potent potables is an ingredient commonly found in tea called L-theanine.
-“I had these compounds and these stacks that I was putting together for myself,” said Sharon. “[And] I realized they were super beneficial, but when i tried to get my friends interested and said ‘Here are the twenty things you need to buy,’ people would lose interest and walk away.”
+“I had these compounds and these stacks that I was putting together for myself,” said Sharon. “[And] I realized they were super beneficial, but when I tried to get my friends interested and said ‘Here are the 20 things you need to buy,’ people would lose interest and walk away.”

-It was in those moments that Sharon came up with the notion of “stealth health”, if his friends were rejecting his attempts to try out his curated stack of ingredients on their own, he’d just make a product that would package them into a handy beverage and foist them on an unwitting world.
+It was in those moments that Sharon came up with the notion of “stealth health.”
+If his friends were rejecting his attempts to try out his curated stack of ingredients on their own, he’d just make a product that would package them into a handy beverage and foist them on an unwitting world.

 Sharon stresses that his company is based on the latest science and that nothing that’s included in Taika’s coffee-based drinks is a novel compound or regulated substance.
 They’re all supplements that are known quantities in the wellness world.

 “We are, as a company, we’re very much science aware and science supported,” said Sharon.
-“We’re not science blocked… The compounds that I’ve experimented with..
-I’ve experimented with them myself and experimented with them on my partner and started this larger beta program.”
+“We’re not science blocked… The compounds that I’ve experimented with… I’ve experimented with them myself and experimented with them on my partner and started this larger beta program.”

 Bringing software-style beta testing to the beverage business

-Sharon met Freese in 2018 after a two-and-a-half year hiatus from Facebook that saw the veteran product designer try his hand at kite surfing, wind surfing, surfing, photographing polar bears in Svalbard, and visiting the world’s only desert with fresh water lagoons.
+Sharon met Freese in 2018 after a two-and-a-half year hiatus from Facebook that saw the veteran product designer try his hand at kite surfing, wind surfing, surfing, photographing polar bears in Svalbard and visiting the world’s only desert with freshwater lagoons.

 That summer the coffee snob met the world’s best barista and a friendship was formed that would blossom into the partnership at the heart of Taika.
 Sharon had already made an investment in the coffee world through a small stake in Blue Bottle and was ready to take the plunge into startup land.

-“When i met Kalle we started riffing on a whole bunch of insane ideas,” said Sharon.
+“When I met Kalle we started riffing on a whole bunch of insane ideas,” said Sharon.
 “After two months we were like… Why don’t we try to take some of these compounds and put together a formula.”

-Since none of the compounds that the company uses need to be approved by the FDA, because they’re classified as “Generally Recognized As Safe”, Taika was able to begin formulating.
+Because none of the compounds that the company uses need to be approved by the FDA, because they’re classified as “Generally Recognized As Safe,” Taika was able to begin formulating.

 The company started off as a direct sales business, giving away coffee to friends and friends-of-friends.
 Then they started delivering to what Sharon called micro-kitchens.
-From there, the business grew and continued growing. the two co-founders began dropping off their brews at corporate offices.
+From there, the business grew and continued growing.
+The two co-founders began dropping off their brews at corporate offices.

 Their first big human beta test was at the offices of the now-defunct legal startup Atrium.
 “They were — like — 80 people at that stage,” said Sharon.
 And they were also providing legal services to Taika as a newly launched startup.
 “They went through the coffee in the first two weeks,” said Sharon.

-From the initial run of a regular coffee, the company added an oat milk latte and that’s when Sharon and Freese knew they were off to the races.
+From the initial run of a regular coffee, the company added an oat milk latte, and that’s when Sharon and Freese knew they were off to the races.

 “This coffee is like secretly healthy,” said Sharon.
 “We have no added sugar in the coffee.
 We know coffee is a healthy compound and we have a bunch of these compounds that are very healthy but not widely known.
 This stealth-health concept stuck around.”

-Taika includes a phone number for customer feedback on the packaging and the company is constantly tweaking its formulations.
+Taika includes a phone number on the packaging for customer feedback and the company is constantly tweaking its formulations.
 It’s now up to version 0.8 on its three drinks, which include a black coffee, an oat milk latte and a macadamia nut latte.
-The drinks also include functional ingredients like L-theanine, ashwagandha, and functional mushrooms like cordyceps, reishi, and lion’s mane.
+The drinks also include functional ingredients like L-theanine, ashwagandha and functional mushrooms like cordyceps, reishi and lion’s mane.
 The company uses allulose as a sweetener, which doesn’t impact blood sugar levels and is better than table sugar, Sharon said.

 “We definitely think that it’s healthy, but we don’t think you have to compromise on the taste,” said Sharon.
-“We asked ourselves what are the right extracts that we can use that will have an effect..
-Everybody is different and everybody psychoactive compound effects people differently..
-The compounds we put in this coffee are going to affect people differently..
+“We asked ourselves what are the right extracts that we can use that will have an effect.
+Everybody is different and every psychoactive compound effects people differently.
+The compounds we put in this coffee are going to affect people differently.”

 Repeatedly, Sharon returns to the concept of providing a stealth way to introduce healthy compounds and chemicals into a consumer’s day and diet.